awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

       kubectl get daemonset kube-proxy --namespace kube-system -o=jsonpath='{$.spec.template.spec.containers[:1].image}'
       ```

-   1. Update `kube-proxy` to the recommended version by taking the output from the previous step and replacing the version tag with your cluster's recommended `kube-proxy` version:
+   1. Update `kube-proxy` to the recommended version by replacing the example values in the following command with the output from the previous step for the *account ID* and *Region* and the *version tag* with your cluster's recommended `kube-proxy` version:

       ```
       kubectl set image daemonset.apps/kube-proxy \
         -n kube-system \
-        kube-proxy=<602401143452.dkr.ecr.us-west-2.amazonaws.com>/eks/kube-proxy:v<1.18.8>-eksbuild.1
+        kube-proxy=<602401143452.dkr.ecr.us-west-2.amazonaws.com>/eks/kube-proxy:v<1.19.6>-eksbuild.1
       ```

       Your account ID and Region may differ from the example above\.